Embrace Spring with Hellebore: A Guide to Growing Lenten Roses

 Are Helleborus Poisonous?

-All parts of Helleborus contain several toxic compounds which are harmful to pets and humans if ingested.
-It can cause excessive drooling, vomiting, abdominal pain, and diarrhea.
-It can also make you lethargic.
+All parts of the Hellebores plant contain toxic compounds that are harmful to both pets and humans if ingested.
+These compounds can cause symptoms such as excessive drooling, vomiting, abdominal pain, diarrhea, and lethargy.

 A close up of pink and green flowers and dark green foliage.